NIAENGD/Lecture-Tools/docs/debian-manual-install.md

 This guide walks through a full manual installation of Lecture Tools on a Debian 12 (Bookworm) server without relying on Docker.
 Every step assumes you have `sudo` privileges on the target machine.
 Adjust paths and usernames to match your environment.

-> ⚠️ The legacy web GUI and automated installers are temporarily offline while a new interface is being designed.

-Prefer an automated setup?
-The helper script will return alongside the GUI overhaul.
+> ℹ️ Prefer an automated setup?
+Run `sudo bash scripts/install_server.sh` to provision the managed
+> service.
+The installer keeps the default HTTP port at `8000` and installs the `lecturetools`
+> helper CLI for ongoing maintenance.

 ## 1. Update the operating system